How can I apply?

 Can applicants appeal outcome decisions?

-The grant must be used for the objectives detailed in your application and must be accounted for as a restricted fund.
+The grant should be utilised exclusively for the purposes outlined in your application and must be treated as a restricted fund.

-Successful grant applicants will be expected to provide Pride in London with a short report / case study and pictures, 6 months after receiving funds and then a final report at the end of the project.
+After receiving the funds, successful grant recipients will be required to furnish Pride in London with an interim report or case study, along with accompanying pictures, within 6 months.
+Additionally, a final report will be expected at the conclusion of the project.

 Will successful applicants be required to do any public announcements?